On Learning Verifiers and Implications to Chain-of-Thought Reasoning: Verification

 \begin{theorem} Any class of verifiers $H$ with finite VC-dimension $\mathsf{VCDim}(H)$ is SVPAC-learnable with sample complexity $O\left(\frac{1}{\epsilon}(\mathsf{VCDim}(H)\log T + \log \frac{1}{\delta})\right)$. \end{theorem}

 \begin{proof} We will select $h\in H$ by ERM (Empirical Risk Minimization) over the training sample (in the realizable case this corresponds to selecting a consistent verifier).
 Note that we will run a verifier $h$ up to $T$ times on any sample trace to determine whether it runs correctly on it.
-Our argument adapts the analogous proof in \cite{joshi2025theory}.
+We adapt the analogous proof for CoT generation due to \cite{joshi2025theory}.
 Let $\tau_j$ be a shorthand for a reasoning sub-trace $(x_1, ..., x_j)$.
-Define a loss function on a given input $(x_0,\tau=(x_1, x_2, ..., x_t))$ as
+Recall that the loss function on a given input $(x_0,\tau=(x_1, x_2, ..., x_t))$ is given as